 Maybe you feel like you have a central theme in your life: Always running late?
 Always getting hit on by the wrong guys?
 Toilet always occupied?

 Well, at least fate got some funny running gag on you.
-And maybe, just maybe, when you dig really deep, it all means something entirely different: You value your time a lot more than other people’s time; you can’t ever be happy with what you get; you are just too fucking slow.
+And maybe, just maybe, when you dig really deep, it all means something entirely different: You value your time a lot more than other people’s time; you can’t ever be happy with what you get; you are just too damn slow.

 Sometimes things have an underlying, deep-rooted meaning that tells us about the nature of the world.
 In stories, these meanings underline the beauty of poetry and give it room to breathe.
 Good stories are more than meets the eye.
 We can feel they are.